2011년 8월 9일 화요일

 LTKO 1A - Beginning Korean: First Year I

-Speaking: Students are able to handle successfully a limited number of uncomplicated communicative tasks by creating with the language in straightforward social situation.
-Conversation is restricted to some of the concrete exchanges and predictable topics necessary for survival in the target-language culture.
-They can express personal meaning by combining and recombining what they know and what they hear from their interlocutors into short statements and discrete sentences.
+Speaking: Students will be able to handle a limited number of uncomplicated communicative tasks by using the language in straightforward social situations.
+Conversation will be restricted to basic exchanges and predictable topics necessary for daily survival in a Korean-speaking environment.
+Students will be able to express personal meaning by combining and recombining learned material into short statements and simple sentences.

-Reading: Students are able to understand some information from the simplest connected texts dealing with a limited number of personal and social needs, although there may be frequent misunderstandings.
+Reading: Students will be able to understand simple, connected texts related to basic personal and social needs, although misunderstandings may occur frequently.

 LTKO 1B - Beginning Korean: First Year II